coinop-logan/zap-trails/first-writeup.md

 With the core concept proven - specifically, that by following zaps through the network we get very good content curation and avoid spam - the next step would be to design or modify a client such that it:
 * relies primarily or solely on the above algorithm for feed construction
+* requires the user set up zapping during onboarding
-* puts zapping at center-stage in the UX as a primary action for supporting and "upvoting" content
+* puts zapping at center-stage in the UX as the sole or primary action for supporting and "upvoting" content
 * supports pruning (likely implemented as an NIP)

 With such a client, we'd prime the pump for those exciting second-order dynamics described in the last two sections, of a self-cultivating neural net of content, where content creators could make serious money overnight.

+---

-## Other Notes
+### Other Notes

 Thank you for coming to my Ted Talk.
 Here are some other notes and ideas I'm happy to discuss further.

-### Users Must be Zap-Capable
+#### Users Must be Zap-Capable

 For the above algorithm to work (at least without any other content curation mechanisms), every new user needs to be able to zap.
 Otherwise, their feed remains empty.